 And within that category, how well a given cheese will melt has to do with its water-to-fat ratio.
 In general, a cheese with a higher water content will melt well, whereas dry cheeses melt poorly, or simply separate into pools of fat.
 Furthermore, cheeses dry out the longer they are aged.
 Therefore, again all things being equal, a younger, fresher cheese will melt better than one that's been aged for any length of time.

-These days, gruyère is widely available at most grocery stores, although it isn't necessarily the most affordable cheese.
-However, if your store features a cheese counter, the staff will probably cut you a piece the size you need.
+These days, Gruyère is widely available at most grocery stores, although it isn't necessarily the most affordable cheese.
+If your store features a cheese counter, the staff will probably cut you a specific size piece so you don't have to pay for Gruyère you don't need.

 An Easy Croque Monsieur

-To make an easy croque monsieur sandwich, start with two slices of bread, buttered on both sides.
-Grate some gruyère into a bowl, mix in enough béchamel sauce to moisten the cheese, then spoon some of this cheese mixture onto one slice of bread.
-Lay a slice of ham on the second slice.
-Bring the halves together and cook on a hot pan or griddle until the bread is golden brown on both sides (you'll have to flip it midway through, obviously) and the cheese is melted.
-In Paris they serve the sandwich covered in more béchamel and you eat it with a knife and fork, but this version is much easier to handle.
+If you are new to Gruyère cheese, croque monsieur is the perfect recipe to introduce you to this flavorful cheese.
+To make an easy croque monsieur sandwich, start with two slices of bread, both sides spread with butter and Dijon mustard.
+Grate some Gruyère into a bowl, mix in enough béchamel sauce to moisten the cheese, and then spoon some of this cheese mixture onto one slice of bread; lay a slice of ham on the second slice.
+Bring the halves together and cook in a hot pan or griddle until the bread is golden brown, flipping midway through so it is cooked on both sides and the cheese is melted.
+In Paris, they serve the sandwich covered in more béchamel and you eat it with a knife and fork, but this version is much easier to handle.